90zGeneral/ReScribe/README.md

 # ReScribe
-Basic Speech Recognition app that transcribes your live or pre-recorded audios on the screen.

 Getting started with the Speech Recognition Framework/Api.

+I decided to build an app that transcribes a pre-recorded audio on the screen.